spdx/spdx-spec/chapters/file-information.md

 ## 8.14 File contributor field <a name="8.14"></a>

-**Description**
+### 8.14.1 Description

 This field provides a place for the SPDX file creator to record file contributors.
 Contributors could include names of copyright holders and/or authors who might not be copyright holders, yet contributed to the file content.

-**Intent**

-Here, the intent is to provide the recipient of the SPDX file with a list of one or more contributors (credits).
-This is one way of providing acknowledgement to the contributors of a file.
-This would be useful, for example, if a recipient company wanted to contact copyright holders to inquire about alternate licensing.

-**Metadata**

 The metadata for the file contributor field is shown in Table 49.

 Table 49 — Metadata for the file contributor field